 There is a new moon, which symbolizes the newly independent Republic.

-There are twelve stars, which stand for spiritual sign.
+There are twelve stars, which stand for spiritual signs.
 The stars also signify the historical traditions of the Uzbek people, as well as ancient solar calendar.
-A particular attention to twelve stars in the flag is explained yet by another suggestion, that in the states previously existed in the territory of modern Uzbekistan the scientific thought as “Astrology” had seen its rise.
+A particular attention to the twelve stars in the flag is explained yet by another suggestion, that in the states that previously existed in the territory of modern Uzbekistan the scientific thought of “Astrology” had seen its rise.
 The stars in the Uzbek flag also point to the ancient roots of local culture, the aspirations of Uzbek people towards perfection and loyalty.